School-Schedule-Generator/School.Schedule.Generator/DOCS.eng/schedule.return_conditions.md

     : if teacher had a subject at passed position, would it conflict with his working conditions

     * Return:
-    : True if conditions are met, else False
+    : True if conditions are met; else False